toricodesthings/Spotify-Additional-Stats/README.md

 ## 🛠️ To-Do

-- Configure Reverse Proxy and remove the need for custom HTTPS server
+- ~Configure Reverse Proxy and remove the need for custom HTTPS server~
-- Improve scraping speed (Above 2 seconds currently)
+- Add rate-limiting

 ## ⚠️ Disclaimer